digitalgust/miniJVM/README.md

   * Audio Playback and Capture .
   * Take photo from Camera or Album .
   * Save and Load file from mobile storage .
-  These java api of features can be found in mobile/java/guilib/
+  These java api of features can be found in mobile/java/guilib/ , api platform independent .

+## Architecture:

   <div align=center><img width="480" height="386" src="/screenshot/arch.png"/></div>